This article is by Glenn Stok, a systems analyst with a Master’s Degree in Computer Science and hundreds of published educational essays.

 The obvious difference is that a desktop or laptop uses a keyboard and mouse, while a smartphone uses touch-screen technology for data entry and to control cursor positioning, scrolling, and image resizing.

-For those of us who use our home computer for major tasks, such as video production, image editing, writing, and even drawing, we’re not at the stage yet where one can dismiss their desktop or laptop computer.
+For those of us who use our home computer for major tasks, such as video production, image editing, writing, and even drawing, we can't dismiss our desktop or laptop computer.

-However, with that said, I find it amazing how so many tasks can be performed with a smartphone.
+However, I find it amazing how so many tasks can be performed with a smartphone.
 They have truly evolved into being a necessary tool in their own right, as you’ll see with the listing I’ve compiled in the final section below.

 The Multipurpose Evolution of Computers

 Computers have four basic functions: data input, data processing, data output, and data storage.
-Ever since computers became a common household appliance, these four functions made it a multipurpose device so versatile that it could never have been imagined in its infancy.
+Ever since computers became a common household appliance, these four functions made it a multipurpose device.

 Home computers today, and especially smartphones, are used for an endless variety of tasks, such as: